java-wanted/jupik/02-syntax/SYNTAX.md

     Create a few varables that contains the age of some members of a family.
     Calculate the mean of values of this variables.

+### Characters

+There is a single type for symbols in Java, the type char.

+Actually, it is a numeric type but it could be assigned with a character literal:

+    char x = 'a';

+- Solve the following issue

+    - Create a few variables contining names and ages of members of a family.

+    - Output the name and the age of each member, a member per line

+        NAME ': ' AGE